 In 2014, Mr Portanier founded Avviza, an advisory firm serving the gaming, fintech, media and technology sectors.
 As from July 2014, Mr Portanier is a Board Member of the Malta Football Association, sitting on the board which adjudicates charges on bribery and illegal betting in football.
 Mr Portanier is also a member of the International Masters of Gaming Law (IMGL).

 Policy and Regulation

-Dr Ian Gauci is the Partner responsible for Communications, Media and Technology within GTG Advocates.
+Dr Ian Gauci is the Managing Partner and the Partner responsible for Communications, Media and Technology within GTG Advocates.
 He is engaged primarily in electronic communications, information society, data protection, DLT/Blockchain and Crypto regulation whilst also focusing on consumer law, competition law, broadcasting law, cyber law, e-commerce, m-commerce, e-health, e-payment, information technology, new technologies, unfair commercial practices and misleading advertising.

 Dr Gauci provides legal, regulatory and strategic advice to the Government of Malta on DLT and Cyrpto matters, to operators in the gaming industry, content providers, electronic communications providers, data centers, e-commerce providers, payment institutions and software providers.
 He also advised and assisted in mergers and acquisitions and represented clients in local and cross-border negotiations, mediation and arbitration.
 Dr Gauci holds substantial experience in drafting international commercial and technology contracts, including platform and hardware agreements, sourcing, outsourcing and software license agreements, sponsorship agreements, product and service supply, distribution, franchising and broadcasting agreements.